nataliekbruno/Data-Science-Project/README.md

 ## Impact

 This project revealed that AI models such as Claude or ChatGPT do have the ability to learn and apply language rules that they weren't initially trained on.

+### Next Steps

+- More-indepth investigation of descriptive prompt and model performance: How can we optimize descriptive prompts for AI in order to produce more accurate results?
+- Assess Claude or ChatGPT's performance with increased rounds of questioning

 ## Model Card
 1. Claude 3.5 Sonnet, released by Anthropic in October 2024 as part of the Claude 3 model family. claude.ai